 Know where the closest clinic or hospital is in case of a more serious injury or ask campground staff what phone number to call for after-hours emergency help.

 Pack plenty of diapers if you have infants, as well as emergency and nighttime pull-ups for toddlers and preschoolers.
 Most campgrounds have flush toilets, but since you’re likely to be outdoors all day, improvising may be needed.
 Take along extra toilet paper for emergencies or bathrooms that may be out, along with hand sanitizer and moistened wipes.

 Make Meals Memorable

 Because campfire or outdoor cooking is so much of the camping experience, be sure to let kids get involved in planning the menu.
 Let them pick out special snacks such as applesauce squeeze tubes or energy bars.
 Mix up your own custom trail mix, and stock your “chuck box” (your portable kitchen and pantry) with simple one-pot meals and hot breakfasts like oatmeal for fiber or eggs for good protein.

-Take along a handful of easy-to-pack things to do, such as a ball or Frisbee for playing catch, buckets and shovels for building sand castles on beaches, a notebook and colored pencils for starting a nature journal, or a screened-box or jars for collecting bugs to study and release.
+Take along a handful of easy-to-pack things to do, such as a ball or Frisbee for playing catch, buckets and shovels for building sand castles on beaches, a notebook and colored pencils for starting a nature journal, or mason jars for collecting bugs to study and release.

 Most days will likely be filled with hiking, swimming and sightseeing, followed by watching the sunset or moonrise and connecting stars into constellations at night.
 Two great investments: plastic playing cards that can survive rain and morning dew and headlamps that allow kids (and parents) to see where they’re going at night.
 If they don’t stay on your head, flashlights work just as well, hanging loosely around your neck with the light pointed forward.